LIFE University Honor Code

 a.
 Any act that disrupts or interferes with any educational, clinical, administrative, or other aspect of LIFE University’s operations.
 This provision is not intended to prohibit organized, peaceful and orderly protests.

 4. Non-Compliance.
 Violations of the Honor Code include, but are not limited to:

 a.
-Any unauthorized entry into, use, or occupation of Life University facilities that are locked, closed to student activities, or otherwise restricted as to use or that have not been reserved for use through the proper Life University authorities.
+Any unauthorized entry into, use, or occupation of LIFE University facilities that are locked, closed to student activities, or otherwise restricted,or that have not been reserved for use through the proper LIFE University authorities.

 b.
-Any failure to report violations of these Standards of Conduct, which occur in one’s presence and/or in one’s designated iving area on Life University premises.
-Anyone who encourages, instigates or endorses such misconduct through inaction may also be held responsible for violating the appropriate Standards of Conduct.
+Any failure to report violations of these Standards of Conduct, which occur in one’s presence and/or in one’s designated living/working area on LIFE University premises. anyone who encorages, instigates or endorses such misconduct through inaction may also be held responsible for violation the appropreate Standards of Conduct.

 “Honesty is the first chapter in the book of wisdom.” -Thomas Jefferson